Philippe Erulin

-Philippe Louis Edmé Marie François Erulin (5 July 1932 – 26 September 1979) was a senior officer in the French Army.
-He came from a family of renowned officers and military traditions.
+Philippe Louis Edmé Marie François Erulin (5 July 1932 – 26 September 1979) was a senior French military officer.
+He is best known as the Colonel Commandant of the 2nd Foreign Parachute Regiment 2e REP, who directed the military intervention in Zaïre during the Shaba II conflict against rebels of the Congolese National Liberation Front (FLNC).

-He is best known as the Colonel Commandant of the 2nd Foreign Parachute Regiment 2e REP, who directed the military intervention in Zaïre against the Katanga rebels responsible for several massacres.
-It was the success in the Battle of Kolwezi which resulted in the liberation of the majority of the Katanga rebels' hostages.
+His regiment was the success in the Battle of Kolwezi which resulted in the rescuing of hostages who were held hostage by the FLNC rebels.
 However, Erulin was later accused of having used torture during the Algeria War; an accusation that remains unsubstantiated and controversial.
+He came from a family of renowned officers and military traditions.

-Biography
+Early life

 Family

 His grandfather, Lieutenant-colonel Louis-Joseph Erulin, as well as his father, Lieutenant-colonel André Erulin, were both officers, both having graduated from Saint-Cyr, having each served in a World War.
-His father received the Croix de Guerre 1939-1945, Croix de guerre des théâtres d'opérations extérieures, Resistance Medal with rosette, and the Commandeur of the Legion of Honour, then died in Indochina in 1951 at the head of Mobile Group 4 under the orders of Général Jean de Lattre de Tassigny who stated while presiding over pronouncing the Military Honours:
+His father received the Croix de Guerre 1939-1945, Croix de guerre des théâtres d'opérations extérieures, Resistance Medal with rosette, and was appointed a Commandeur of the Legion of Honour.
+He was killed in Indochina in 1951 at the head of Mobile Group 4 under the orders of Général Jean de Lattre de Tassigny who stated while presiding over pronouncing the Military Honours:

-His brother Dominique stated that his parents gave them a very strict education, and that at the death of his father, Philippe Erulin inherited a part of the family responsibilities.
+His brother Dominique stated that his parents gave them a very strict education and that at the death of his father, Philippe Erulin inherited a part of the family responsibilities.